 Use email whenever possible to communicate with other Staff and Faculty members.
 Check it regularly throughout each day.
-Employees should respond to all email and voicemail messages within one business day.
+Employees should respond to all email and voicemail messages within one business day if at all possible.
 Personal emails must be kept to a minimum.
+Mass emails require approval from a member of the Administration and should not be of a personal nature.